Allen R. Maddox – Served in Company B of the Texas Rangers in 1896.

 Jacob B. Matthews (18??-1904) – A gunman and lawman, he served in the Tennessee Cavalry in the Civil War and was later a deputy sheriff under Sheriff Brady during the Lincoln County War in New Mexico.

-Mike McCluskie, aka: Arthur Delaney, Art Donovan (18??-1871) – A little known gambler and occasional lawman, McCluskie was an Irishman from Ohio and a rough man by anyone’s standards.
-He made his way to Kansas by way of employment with the Santa Fe Railroad, as a Night Policeman.
-Earlier in the year of 1871, he had been charged with garroting a man to death in Newton, but the charges were dismissed.
-While in Newton, McCluskie befriended an 18 year-old man who was dying of tuberculosis.
-The young man, named James Riley, who was often called “McCluskie’s Shadow,” would play a major role in the famous Hide Park Gunfight.
+Mike McCluskie, aka: Arthur Delaney, Art Donovan (18??-1871) – A little-known gambler and occasional lawman, McCluskie was an Irishman from Ohio and a rough man by anyone’s standards.
+He made his way to Kansas by way of employment with the Santa Fe Railroad as a Night Policeman.
+Earlier in the year 1871, he had been charged with garroting a man to death in Newton, but the charges were dismissed.
+While in Newton, McCluskie befriended an 18-year-old man who was dying of tuberculosis.
+The young man named James Riley, who was often called “McCluskie’s Shadow,” would play a major role in the famous Hide Park Gunfight.
 McCluskie primarily made his living as a gambler, but during the August elections, he was hired by the Newton authorities as a Special Policeman to help keep order.
 During the elections, he got into an argument with another Special Policeman by the name of Billy Bailey.
 The argument led to violence and McCluskie ended up killing Bailey.
 It was this event that instigated the Hide Park Gunfight, in which McCluskie was shot in the neck and back by Hugh Anderson during the gunfight.
-He died six hours later on August 19th, 1871.
+He died six hours later on August 19, 1871.